Colorectal Cancer Screening is the Best Prevention for Early Detection

 About the Procedure

-A colonoscopy is performed under sedation on an outpatient basis and typically takes less than a half hour to perform.
-During a colonoscopy procedure, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will examine the large and small intestines using a colonoscope, which is a four-foot flexible tube about the width of a finger.
+A colonoscopy is performed under sedation on an outpatient basis and typically takes less than a half-hour to perform.
+During a colonoscopy procedure, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Ruth Montalvo, Dr. Jae Kim, Dr. Long B. Nguyen, and their providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will examine the large and small intestines using a colonoscope, which is a four-foot flexible tube about the width of a finger.
 The colonoscope has a camera and light, which allow them to perform a visual inspection of the colon.

 A colonoscopy is also the method by which they remove colon tissue for a biopsy.
 Polyps are fleshy growths that are sometimes an indication of early colon cancer, and other abnormal signs.
 When a polyp is located, it can be removed during the colonoscopy procedure and sent to a lab where it can be more completely evaluated for the presence of cancer cells.
 Most polyps are not cancerous, so finding them does not mean you have cancer.
 However, removing them does gives extra assurance that you will remain safe and healthy year after year.